Topics:

 The Work Opportunity Tax Credit (WOTC) is a federal tax credit available to employers who hire and retain eligible individuals from certain targeted groups with significant barriers to employment.
 Employers claim about $1 billion in tax credits each year under the WOTC program.

-WOTC reduces an employer’s cost of doing business by decreasing their federal income tax liability between $2,400.00 and $9,600.00 per employee, depending on the target group identified and hours worked during the first year of employment.
-For employers to earn a WOTC, the new employee must work at least 120 hours during the first year of employment and have not worked previously for the employer.
-Employers can claim the WOTC on an unlimited number of qualified employees each year.
+As an employer, WOTC reduces your cost of doing business by decreasing your federal income tax liability between $2,400.00 and $9,600.00 per employee, depending on the target group identified and hours worked during the first year of employment.
+For you to earn a WOTC, your new employee must work at least 120 hours during his/her first year of employment and must have not worked for you previously.
+You can claim the WOTC on an unlimited number of qualified employees each year.

 WOTC applies only to new employees.
 The new employee must belong to one of the following target groups:

-• TANF Recipients: a member of a family receiving Temporary Assistance to Needy Families (TANF).
-Employee must have received benefits for any 9-month period during the 18-month period ending on the hiring date.
+• TANF Recipients: A member of a family receiving Temporary Assistance to Needy Families (TANF).
+The employee must have received benefits for some 9-month period during the 18 months ending on the hiring date.

 • Qualified Veteran (any of the following):

-• A veteran AND a member of a family receiving SNAP for at least 3 months in the last 15 months ending on the hiring date.
+• A veteran AND a member of a family receiving SNAP for at least 3 months during the 15 months preceding the hiring date.

-• A veteran who is entitled to compensation for a service-connected disability and has a hiring date not more than one year after discharge or release from active duty in the U.S. Armed Forces.
+• A veteran who is entitled to compensation for a service-connected disability and who was hired not more than one year after he/she was discharged or released from active duty in the U.S. Armed Forces.

-• A veteran who is entitled to compensation for a service-connected disability and has been unemployed for a period or periods totaling at least six months during the one-year period ending on the date of hire.
+• A veteran who is entitled to compensation for a service-connected disability and who has been unemployed for a period or periods totaling at least six months during the year that ends on the hiring date.

 • A veteran unemployed at least four weeks (whether or not consecutive) or six months or more (whether or not consecutive) in the year prior to being hired.